 However, if you only use one camera brand, like Fuji, Sony, or Nikon, then you can get a license that gives only contains the camera profiles belonging to this brand.
-This lowers the price noticeably but only lets you edit files for that specific brand.
+This lowers the price of Capture One noticeably but only lets you edit files for that specific brand.
 However, it is a full features version.

 Furthermore, you can choose between buying a perpetual license or as a subscription, allowing you to always be up to date with the latest version.

 What We Miss in Capture One